atomicdata-dev/atomic-data-docs/src/usecases/knowledge-management.md

 Knowledge changes over time.
 People add documents, make changes, move things.

+## Why use Atomic-Server as a knowledge management system

-## The entire web as one knowledge graph
+### The entire web as one knowledge graph

 Atomic Data uses URLs to identify resources.
 This means that it

-## Type-safe, decentralized data structures
+### Type-safe, decentralized data structures

 Contrary to many other types of graph systems, Atomic Data ensures type-safety by having a built-in schema language ([Atomic Schema](../schema/intro.md)).
 This means that it is very easy to share and re-use data models, which helps you standardize the classes and properties that you use.

+## Non-goals of Atomic-Server

+- Deep, specific query requirements
+- Time-series data / data visualization

 ## Alternatives